-Without a thought-out agency framework, your agency will fail.
+Without a thought-out marketing agency framework, your agency will fail.

 An agency framework is a clearly defined road map on how you want to direct the first 12 months of your client engagement.
 And beyond that, how you envision the next 12 months and the next 12 months after that.

-At GuavaBox, our road map looks like this:
+At GuavaBox, our agency framework looked like this:

 The comprehensive inbound marketing strategy that identifies Buyer Personas and an outline that lays out every piece of content we will begin to create